-- Acetaminophen also prevents a fever from occurring.
+- Acetaminophen is also effective at reducing a fever.
 It comes in 325 mg tablets or 500 mg tablets over the counter.
 It may also be available in liquid formulations.
 Again, one to two tablets every four hours should be used to eliminate a fever.
 Like many other medications, children's doses are based on the child's weight.
-New recommendations suggest that total dose should not be more than 3 grams per 24 hours in adults.
+The total dose should not be more than 3 grams (equivalent to six of the 500 mg tablets) per 24 hours in adults.

 - Side effects are rare, but some people are allergic to the medication.
 Extremely large doses (overdose) may cause liver failure.
 Therefore, people with liver disease and chronic alcohol users should avoid this medication.

 - Common brand names of acetaminophen are Aspirin Free Anacin, Feverall, Genapap, Panadol, Tempra, and Tylenol.
 Read the product label for specific ingredients described as acetaminophen.
 Many other drugs contain acetaminophen in combination with other drugs so medicines should be checked to ensure that the total dose, even with combination medicines, should not exceed 3 grams in 24 hours.